AhmedSaad95/hctn/README.md

 # Package : "hctn"
 ## Description
-This package allow you to see from a Shiny application the distribuation of variables (nb of beds , nbr of doctors ,...) thanks to an interactive MAP of Tunisia.
+This package allows you to see from a Shiny application the distribuation of variables (nb of beds , nbr of doctors ,...) thanks to an interactive MAP of Tunisia.

 ## Installation
 1- First, you need to install the devtools package.
 You can do this from CRAN.
 Invoke R and then type